 The advent of transformerless technology not only improved double-conversion UPS energy efficiency; it also maintained this high efficiency over a much wider load range.
 Nevertheless, if the load drops to about 25% or below, then efficiency levels start to fall away significantly.
 Xtra VFI is a smart way to minimise the resulting losses and improve uninterruptible power supply efficiency when operating considerably under capacity.

-Excess modules are switched to standby but remain ready to start up, become active and share the load again if it increases.
-If a mains power failure or alarm event occurs, the Xtra VFI mode is deactivated, and all modules are switched to ‘active’ status.
+Excess UPS modules are switched to standby but remain ready to start up, become active and share the load again if it increases.
+If a mains power failure or alarm event occurs, the Xtra VFI mode is deactivated and all UPS modules are switched to ‘active’ status.

 The UPS efficiency improvements achieved by this mode of operation are especially significant when the load is less than 25 percent of full UPS system capacity.